iOffice/ioffice.github.io/api/api.md

 All endpoints in the document are relative to this url.

-Note: The term "rooms" has been amended to "spaces" any references to a room or rooms will now be referred to as space or spaces.
-This change does not affect the current endpoints.
+Note: The term "room" has been amended to "space"; all references to a "room" or "rooms" will now be referred to as a "space" or "spaces".
+This change does not affect current endpoints.

 ## Authentication
 In order to authenticate your request, in each request include the following in the request headers.